upr-fvx/universal-pokemon-randomizer-fvx/website/about.md

 ---
 ## About the Universal Pokémon Randomizer

 The **Universal Pokémon Randomizer** (**UPR**) is a randomizer for Pokémon games, originally released by Dabomstew in 2012.
 Like other randomizers, it can shuffle around and change the data of the target game to your liking.
 The Randomizer also contains various quality-of-life features, like turning off trade evolutions or choosing exactly which Pokémon to have as your starter.
+All randomizations are optional, so you can change the game as little or as much as you like.

-### What can the UPR randomize?
+### What games can the UPR randomize?

+All versions of the UPR can randomize core series games from Generation 1-5, from Red/Green to Black 2/White 2.
+All versions based on UPR ZX, including the FVX branch linked to by this site, also support randomizing Generation 6 and Generation 7 games.

+The UPR does not support ROM hacks, but it does support all official localizations of the games it supports (except Korean Gold/Silver).
+ROM hacks *may* still work with the UPR in practise, especially if they are old or only make minor changes to the game.
+However, this is done at own risk.

+### What can the UPR randomize in the game?

 - Pokémon traits
 	- What base stats Pokémon have